-As Executive Director of the Food Bank of Lincoln, Scott Young manages the organization’s day-to-day workings, carrying out its mission, and heightening awareness of Southeast Nebraska’s growing poverty issue.
+Scott Young retired as the Executive Director of the Food Bank of Lincoln on April 30, 2021.
+In his former role, Scott managed the organization’s day-to-day workings, carrying out its mission, and heightening awareness of Southeast Nebraska’s growing poverty issue.
 Young had cast a wide net in finding the best career fit.
 Leaving Nebraska Wesleyan University in the early 70s to pursue work in radio, he held a variety of positions in stations in Lincoln and Omaha, Laramie, WY, and Casa Grande, AZ.
 In 1997 he was ready for a career change and re-enrolled at Wesleyan.

 While the hunger problem may not be as well defined in Nebraska, it is still present.
-Young reports that the latest US Census figures reveal that there are more than 6,500 children under age 18 living below the poverty line in Lancaster County alone.
-It is work like this that Young says brings to light the poverty and hunger issues that Nebraska faces.
+During his tenure, Young reported that the latest Feeding America research reveals that there are nearly 18,000 children under the age of 18 in the Food Bank of Lincoln 16-county service area dealing with food insecurity.
+It is work like this that Young said brings to light the poverty and hunger issues that Nebraska faces.

 Scott is a well-respected leader both locally and nationally.
 Scott served on the National Council, the elected body that represents Feeding America member food banks, from 2009-11.
 In addition to his work in food banking, Scott has also done a significant amount of radio and other local media personality work.

 He is a member of the Bryan Medical Center Board of Trustees, and the Bryan Health System Board of Trustees, a volunteer for Lincoln Public Schools, the Lincoln Chamber of Commerce, and the Lincoln Children’s Zoo.

 Young lives in Lincoln with his wife JoAnne.
 They have three children, a daughter-in-law, a son-in-law, and five grandchildren.